 - Section 1.
 Place of Meetings.
-The President of the Corporation may designate any place as the location of any meeting.
-(Currently the designated meeting place is 1316 Broadway, Fort Wayne, Indiana.) - Section 2.
+The Board of Directors of the Corporation may designate any place as the location of any meeting. - Section 2.
 Annual Meeting.
 The annual meeting of the members of the Corporation shall be held on the third Monday of January of each calendar year at 7:00 PM. - Section 3.
 Regular Meetings.
 Regular meetings of the members of the Corporation shall be held on the third Monday of each month at 7:00 PM. - Section 4.
 Special Meetings.
 Special meetings of the members of the Corporation may be called by the President of the Corporation, by a majority of the Board of Directors of the Corporation, or by written petition presented to the president and signed by no less than one-tenth of all members authorized to vote by the bylaws of the Corporation. - Section 5.
 Notice of Meetings.
 Unless otherwise provided by the Articles of Incorporation, these bylaws, or provisions of law, the following provisions shall govern the giving of notice of meetings of the general membership: - (a) Annual Meeting.
 No notice need be given of the annual meeting. - (b) Regular Meetings.
 No notice need be given of any regular meeting. - (c) Special Meetings.
-An oral, written or printed notice stating the place, time and purpose of any special meeting shall be delivered to each member in person, by telephone, first class mail or electronic mail by the Secretary of the Corporation or by the officer or person calling said meeting at least ten (10) days prior to the date of the special meeting. - (d) Waiver of Notice.
-Whenever any notice of a meeting is required to be given such notice may be waived by a statement signed by all members of the Board of Directors.
+An oral, written or printed notice stating the place, time and purpose of any special meeting shall be delivered to each member in person, by telephone, first class mail or electronic mail by the Secretary of the Corporation or by the officer or person calling said meeting at least ten (10) days prior to the date of the special meeting. - Section 6.

-Section 6.
 Informal Action by Members.
 Any action required to be taken at a meeting of the members of the Corporation, or any action which may be taken at a meeting of the members, may be taken without a meeting if, prior to such action, consent in writing setting forth the action to be taken is signed by a two-thirds majority of the members entitled to vote on the subject matter.
 This written consent is to be filed with the minutes of the proceedings of the members.
-Such consent shall have the same effect as a unanimous vote of the members.
+Such consent shall have the same effect as a unanimous vote of the members. - Section 7.

-Section 7.
 Quorum.
 The number of members of the Corporation constituting a quorum at any regular monthly meeting, annual meeting or any properly called special meeting (see Article VI, Section 4) shall be 10% of the voting members (see Article VI, Section 8).
 Ballots in absentia shall be included in any count to determine if a quorum is present.
-The following actions shall require a two-thirds majority of the voting members at a special meeting:(a) a transaction affecting the structure of the Corporation, (i.e. merger, consolidation, reorganization, amendments to the Articles of Incorporation, or voluntary dissolution of the Corporation) and (b) the dissolution of the Corporation.
+The following actions shall require a two-thirds majority of the voting members at a special meeting: - (a) a transaction affecting the structure of the Corporation, (i.e. merger, consolidation, reorganization, amendments to the Articles of Incorporation, or voluntary dissolution of the Corporation) and - (b) the dissolution of the Corporation.

 Section 8.
 Voting Rights.
-Voting members shall be limited to persons eighteen (18) years of age or older who are residents of the West Central neighborhood, own property in the West Central neighborhood, or have a business or organization located within the boundaries of the Corporation, regardless of its composition; i.e Corporation, Partnership, Sole Proprietor, etc. Each business or organization shall designate a person in whom its vote shall be vested, said designee to remain the same person unless the Secretary of the Corporation is notified in writing of a change made by the business or organization to the contrary.
+Voting members shall be limited to persons eighteen (18) years of age or older who are residents of the West Central neighborhood, own property in the West Central neighborhood, or have a business or organization located within the boundaries of the Corporation, regardless of its composition; i.e. Corporation, Partnership, Sole Proprietor, etc. Each business or organization shall designate a person in whom its vote shall be vested, said designee to remain the same person unless the Secretary of the Corporation is notified in writing of a change made by the business or organization to the contrary.